FramedYannick/Thesis-Source-Code/Readme.md

 Numpy			-	https://www.numpy.org/
 Scipy			-	https://www.scipy.org/
 ```
 NMRGlue has many dependencies; upon installing this all required modules are present.
-It is adviced to check their tutorial.
+It is advised to check their tutorial.
 If you are using the packaged version; no python modules are needed at all.

 ### Installing

 There are two different pulse programs available; one as an array of 1D-sel TOCSY's using the DIPSI spin lock sequence; called the p2D-sel TOCSY.
-This is used for non complex mixtures where the anomeric peaks are well seperated.
-The measurement time is dependant on the amount of monosaccharides; and the setting up is more extended.
+This is used for non complex mixtures where the anomeric peaks are well separated.
+The measurement time is dependent on the amount of monosaccharides and setting it up is more extended.
 However, in general this is the fastest measurement method in case of limited measurement time.
-The second pulse program; a band selective 3D-TOCSY, has longer measurement time; but is much better to seperate the anomeric signals.
+The second pulse program; a band selective 3D-TOCSY, has longer measurement time; but is much better to seperete the anomeric signals.
-Both pulse programs with more explenation can be found [here](https://github.ugent.be/ydandois/Thesis-Source-Code/tree/master/PulsePrograms).
+Both pulse programs with more explanation can be found [here](https://github.ugent.be/ydandois/Thesis-Source-Code/tree/master/PulsePrograms).

-For the processing software, you also have two options; you can download the prepackaged file from the github (just under 200MB) or you can download the raw code (not recommended).
+For the processing software, you also have two options; you can download the prepackaged file from the GitHub (just under 200MB) or you can download the raw code (not recommended).
 Upon downloading the raw code; please make sure you have all dependencies present on your computer.
 The **.exe** file is the easiest way for end users to use.